gnieboer/tsp-redesign/pages/manage-life-changes/for-beneficiary-participants/designating-beneficiaries.md

 ---
 # Designating beneficiaries

-Upon your death, the remaining money in your TSP account will be distributed this way:
+Upon your death, the money in your beneficiary participant account cannot remain with us.
+The remaining funds will be distributed this way:

 1. To your spouse
 2. If none, to your child or children equally, and to the descendants of deceased children